city_hall

 Who gets whooping cough?

-Anyone can get whooping cough, but it is increasing among infants and youth aged 11-19 years.
-These adolescents and young adults can be a source of infection for other infants and under-immunized children.
+Anyone can get whooping cough, but it is most common among teenagers and young adults, who can be a source of infection for other infants and under-immunized children.

 Symptoms